 Who participates?
 Executives How are LTIs delivered?
 Performance rights with a performance/vesting period of 3 years or more.
-The LTI performance rights awarded during FY17 have 3 year performance periods for all executives.
+The LTI performance rights awarded during FY18 have 3 year performance periods for all executives.
 In FY15, LTIs for other KMP executives included both 3 and 4 year performance periods as part of the transition arrangements to the new executive remuneration structure.
 What is the LTI opportunity?
-The CEO has a target LTI opportunity of 32% of total remuneration for FY17.
-For other KMP executives, the range of the target LTI opportunity for FY17 was 22% to 24% of total remuneration.
-As outlined in section 4 of the remuneration report, the LTI opportunity has been progressively increased since 2015 towards a target of ~35-40% and ~20%-25% of total remuneration for the CEO and other KMP executives, respectively.
-What are the LTI performance conditions for rights granted in FY17?
-Corporate KPIs reflect long-term (3 year) strategic, operational and financial management objectives.
-These relate to key value creating events and significant milestones that are linked to Starpharma's business areas, VivaGel [®] , Drug Delivery and its former Agrochemicals business, as follows: The monetisation of the VivaGel[®], Drug Delivery and Agrochemical portfolios represented by the completion of a number of commercial deals and regulatory activity that build shareholder value and generate income; and The development of new product candidates for the DEP[®] platform technology and/or the licensing of such candidates.
+The CEO LTI opportunity for FY18 was 41% of total remuneration.
+For other KMP executives, the LTI opportunity for FY18 was 28% to 31% of total remuneration.
+As outlined in section 4 of the remuneration report, the LTI opportunity has been progressively increased since 2015 towards a target of 40% and 30% of total remuneration for the CEO and other KMP executives, respectively.
+What are the LTI performance Corporate KPIs reflect long-term (3 year) strategic, operational and financial management objectives.

+conditions for rights granted in FY18?

+These relate to key value creating events and significant milestones that are linked to Starpharma's business areas.
+For the performance period to 30 June 2018 these were:

+- The monetisation of the VivaGel®, Drug Delivery and Agrochemical portfolios represented by the completion of a number of commercial deals and regulatory activity that build shareholder value and generate income; and - The development of new product candidates for the DEP® platform technology and/or the licensing of such candidates.

 Due to the commercially sensitive nature of the specific performance metrics within these KPIs, Starpharma will retrospectively disclose achievement of corporate KPIs to the extent commercially practicable in the annual report.

-Maintaining the link between executive remuneration outcomes and the returns to shareholders, TSR is also a relevant performance condition in respect of LTIs.
-TSR reflects Starpharma's TSR compared to the S&P/ASX300 Accumulation Index (Index), and includes share price growth, and any dividends and capital returns.
-The Board has chosen this Index for the TSR comparator group as it provides an external, market-based performance measure to which the Company's performance can be compared in relative terms.
+In maintaining the link between executive remuneration outcomes and the returns to shareholders, TSR is considered a relevant performance condition in respect of LTIs.
+TSR hurdle reflects Starpharma's TSR compared to the S&P/ASX300 Accumulation Index (Index), and includes share price growth, and any dividends and capital returns.
+The Board has chosen this Index for the TSR comparator group as it provides an external, market-based performance measure to which the company's performance can be compared in relative terms.
 The Index is considered appropriate as it provides a comparison of shareholder returns that is relevant to investors, and reflects the aspiration of the company.

 The Board considers that the Index is a more appropriate comparator than a customised group of peer companies due to the inherent volatility of each of these companies, typical within the biotechnology industry.
+In recent years, the performance of Starpharma's industry peers has been particularly volatile, with a number of companies experiencing significant decreases in market capitalisation down to under \$30 million and a number have gone through some type of corporate activity (e.g. takeovers) or are no longer ASX listed.
+Given that the TSR is measured over a three year period, the Index is favoured as a more stable and appropriate comparator.
+Also, the published Healthcare Index was considered as a possible comparator, however was determined to be inappropriate given its concentrated composition including CSL Limited and other large service oriented companies, such as private hospitals.

+To achieve the full TSR performance condition, Starpharma's TSR must reach 10% per annum (or 30% over 3 years) above the Index, which is considered a realistic but stretching target.

 The table below sets out the percentage of performance rights that will vest depending on the company's TSR compared to the Index over the relevant period.